-As the population doubles over the next two decades, water scarcity will become an even greater problem and will challenge farmers to improve food security through environmentally sustainable agricultural practices.
+Jordan also has one of the lowest levels of water resource availability per capita in the world.
+As the population doubles over the next two decades, water scarcity will become a greater problem that will challenge farmers to improve food security through environmentally sustainable agricultural practices.

 To help tackle these compounding challenges, our work in Jordan focuses on: